Onykia Docs

 ]);

-Imports like #import "@acme/letterhead:1.0.0" then resolve through the same package ask handler - branch on namespace there to serve private tarballs from your own backend.
+#import "@acme/letterhead:1.0.0" then routes through the same package handler - branch on namespace there to serve private tarballs from your backend.

 Cross-origin note

-Fetching tarballs and the index from a third-party host requires those requests to pass cross-origin isolation.
-If the registry sends CORS but not a Cross-Origin-Resource-Policy header, serve your app with Cross-Origin-Embedder-Policy: credentialless (see Quickstart).
+Fetching tarballs and the index from a third-party host must pass cross-origin isolation.
+If the registry sends CORS but not a Cross-Origin-Resource-Policy header, serve your app with Cross-Origin-Embedder-Policy: credentialless instead of require-corp (see Vite & frameworks).

 On this page